+We have announced our intention to acquire Leeds, LLC in order to enhance our precision policing platform.
 We will evaluate and consider potential strategic transactions, including acquisitions of, or investments in, businesses, technologies, services, products and other assets in the future.
 We also may enter into relationships with other businesses to expand our platform and applications, which could involve preferred or exclusive licenses, additional channels of distribution, discount pricing or investments in other companies.

 We believe that part of our continued growth will be driven by acquisitions of other companies or their technologies, assets, businesses and teams.
-Acquisitions in the future that we complete will give rise, to risks, including:
+Acquisitions in the future that we complete will give rise to risks, including: